redox-os/website/content/community.en.md

 ## [Forum](https://discourse.redox-os.org/)

-This is our historical forum with old/classic questions, it's inactive and must be used for historical purposes, if you have a question, send on Matrix chat.
+This is our archived forum with old/classic questions, it's inactive and can only be used for archival purposes.
+If you have a question, send on Matrix chat.

 ## [Talks](/talks/)

 Redox talks given at various events and conferences.

-## Note
+## Spread the word

 Community outreach is an important part of Redox's success.
 If more people know about Redox, then more contributors are likely to step in, and everyone can benefit from their added expertise.
 You can make a difference by writing articles, talking to fellow OS enthusiasts, or looking for communities that would be interested in knowing more about Redox.